-43 (1) In this section, "arrangement" includes

-(a) an amendment to the trust instrument;

-(b) a transfer of all or substantially all the assets of an income trust or an affiliated entity to another entity, subsidiary trust or body corporate in exchange for assets, money or securities of the other entity;

-(c) an exchange of securities of an income trust for assets, money or other securities of another entity;

-(d) the occurrence of any event specified in the trust instrument;

-(e) the occurrence of any event specified by the trustees if the trust instrument authorizes the trustees to specify events that are arrangements for the purposes of this section; and

-(f) any combination of the foregoing.

-(2) In connection with an application under this section, the court may make any interim or final order it thinks fit, including, without limiting the generality of the foregoing,

-(a) an order determining the notice to be given to any interested person or dispensing with notice to any person;
+- 43(1) In this section, "arrangement" includes - (a) an amendment to the trust instrument; - (b) a transfer of all or substantially all the assets of an income trust or an affiliated entity to another entity, subsidiary trust or body corporate in exchange for assets, money or securities of the other entity; - (c) an exchange of securities of an income trust for assets, money or other securities of another entity; - (d) the occurrence of any event specified as such in the trust instrument; - (e) the occurrence of any event specified by the trustees if the trust instrument authorizes the trustees to specify events that are arrangements for the purposes of this section; and - (f) any combination of the foregoing. - (2) In connection with an application under this section, the court may make any interim or final order it thinks fit, including, without limiting the generality of the foregoing, - (a) an order determining the notice to be given to any interested person or dispensing with notice to any person;

-(b) an order appointing counsel, the fees and expenses of which are to be paid by the trustees out of the trust assets, to represent the interests of the unit-holders;

-(c) an order requiring the trustees to call, hold and conduct a meeting of the unit-holders or options or rights to acquire units in such manner as the court directs;

-(d) an order permitting a unit-holder to dissent under section 26; and

-(f) an order approving an arrangement as proposed by the trustees or as amended in any manner the court may direct.

-(3) An arrangement becomes effective on the date ordered by the court.
+- (b) an order appointing counsel, the fees and expenses of which are to be paid by the trustees out of the trust assets, to represent the interests of the unit-holders; - (c) an order requiring the trustees to call, hold and conduct a meeting of the unit-holders or options or rights to acquire units in such manner as the court directs; - (d) an order permitting a unit-holder to dissent under section 26; and - (e) an order approving an arrangement as proposed by the trustees or as amended in any manner the court may direct. - (3) An arrangement becomes effective on the date ordered by the court.

+Comment: Section 192 of the CBCA allows a court to approve arrangements involving CBCA corporations.
+Among other things, statutory plans of arrangement have been extremely useful in implementing mergers involving publicly-traded target corporations.
+Notably, statutory arrangements have also been useful in converting corporations into trusts and converting debt obligations into equity.
+Arrangements are useful in complex transactions, such as tax-driven transactions or transactions where exemptions are needed under U.S. securities laws.

+Currently, however, there is no analogous statutory regime applicable to trusts per se.
+Rather, efforts are sometimes made to shoe-horn trusts into statutory corporate arrangements by involving subsidiary corporations.
+Adoption of a statutory arrangement provision for trusts will facilitate transactions while, simultaneously, ensuring court protection of the interests of minority or dissenting unit-holders.

+As in the case of corporations, the court has the power to make interim and final orders, appoint independent counsel, convene meetings of unit-holders, approve arrangements that receive the necessary approvals and are fair and reasonable, and exercise discretion to make the appraisal remedy available to dissenting unit-holders.

-Recommendation 33: The Act include a statutory reorganization provision modelled on s.
-191 of the CBCA empowering the court to amend declarations of trust, authorize the issue of debt obligations or appoint additional or replacement trustees where the court has made an order in respect of the income trust under the Bankruptcy and Insolvency Act (Canada) or the Companies' Creditors Arrangement Act (Canada).
-Again, the reorganization would become effective in accordance with the terms of the court order.
+The Act, therefore, includes a statutory arrangement provision modelled on s.
+192 of the CBCA empowering the court to approve arrangements that effect fundamental changes in the affairs of an income trust provided that the arrangement satisfies the statutory conditions and the fair and reasonable test.
+A trust arrangement becomes effective in accordance with the terms of the court order (Recommendation 32).